akarczmarz2000/ArtOfItAll-v2.0/README.md

 * Clicking the picture will show more information about the image on a new page
 * Selected category results will be displayed before image, with the keyword and number of results returned, search will be added later
+* When the add button is clicked the corrisponding product is added to basket
 ### Request Features
 * A form with a dropdown input with all the different artist and the help department
 * The form will have a name box for the person using it